impossibleflight/swift-query/README.md

     }
 ```

-### Performing queries in a concurrent context
+### Performing queries in a concurrency environment

 Where SwiftQuery really shines is it's automatic support for performing queries
-in a concurrent context.
+in a concurrency environment.
 The current isolation context is passed in to each function
 that performs a query, so if you have a custom model actor, you can freely perform
 queries inside the actor: